Doonesbury by Garry Trudeau for September 11, 2011

 15. Funny pictures cat calls a taxi

-dianetcabbie about 13 years ago
+dianetcabbie over 13 years ago

 Bravo GT!
 Knowing families of victims and seeing the events as they transpired leaves me numb.
 I need and have no desire to relive those moments or see it again.